radshah95/file_processor/README.md

 8. Troubleshooting & tips
 9. Contributing
 10. License
+11. Assumptions
+12. Improvements / Road-map

 ---

 ## 1. Features
-• Accepts any file supported by [Docling](https://pypi.org/project/docling/) (Right now just PDF support)
+• Accepts any file supported by [Docling](https://pypi.org/project/docling/) (currently PDF tested)
 • Transforms the document to HTML, then asks Azure OpenAI to return only the fields you need.
 • Fully async (Quart + Hypercorn).
 • Stateless micro-service—ideal for serverless or container deployment.